awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 You can register a task in Run Command, a capability of AWS Systems Manager, with a maintenance window using the AWS Command Line Interface \(AWS CLI\), as demonstrated in [Step 3: Register a task with the maintenance window \(AWS CLI\)](mw-cli-tutorial-tasks.md)\.
 You can also register tasks for Systems Manager Automation workflows, AWS Lambda functions, and AWS Step Functions tasks, as demonstrated below\.

 **Note**
 You must specify one or more targets for maintenance window Run Command\-type tasks\.
 Depending on the task, targets are optional for other maintenance window task types \(Automation, AWS Lambda, and AWS Step Functions\)\.
-For more information about running tasks that do not specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.
+For more information about running tasks that don't specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 In this topic, we provide examples of using the AWS Command Line Interface \(AWS CLI\) command `register-task-with-maintenance-window` to register each of the four supported task types with a maintenance window\.
 The examples are for demonstration only, but you can modify them to create working task registration commands\.